ugurbayraktar/ugurbayraktar/README.md

 - 📫 How to reach me **ugurbayraktr@gmail.com**

-- ⚡ Fun fact **I completed a cycling trip from Leipzig to Prague in a single day.**
+- ⚡ Fun fact, **I completed a cycling trip from Leipzig to Prague in a single day.**

 ###